scipp/ess-legacy/diffraction/README.md

 This folder contains Python scripts and Jupyter notebooks to reduce diffraction data with `scipp` and `scippneutron`.

-The main script is `powder_reduction.py` with used event data from WISH at ISIS STFC.
+The main script is `powder_reduction.py` which uses event data from WISH at ISIS STFC.

 The required files i.e. sample, vanadium, empty instrument and calibration files are not provided.